pixbi/style-guidelines/nodejs.md

 ## Three Golden Rules

 1. Comment, document, and test liberally
-2. Prefer pure functions
+2. Prefer maintainability over performance
-3. Prefer maintainability over performance
+3. Write your JavaScript as if it's C, or write it as if it's Lisp, but never as if it's Java as its name implies.

 ## General Guidelines